ElmerCSC/elmerfem/elmerice/Solvers/Documentation/Utility.md

 ## Change of Variable

 The Elmer/Ice User Function [USF_CoV.F90](../../UserFunctions/USF_CoV.F90)
-provides a collection of user function for standard change of varaibles used with the optimisation, *e.g.* to guarantee that a varaible stay positive.
+provides a collection of user function for standard change of variables used with the optimisation, *e.g.* to guarantee that a variable stay positive.

 Below are the available functions: